scottyaslan/fluid-ngx/README.md

-# ngx-angular-cli-seed
+# fluid-ng-x

-The ngx-angular-cli-seed is a seed project for Angular applications written in TS.
-This project comes complete with SASS compilation and minification, Webpack build tools for bundling the application source into a single file, npm for dependency management and build scripts, themeing of preinstalled design systems (Angular Material), Internationalization (i18n), and TS unit testing and reporting with Karma and Jasmine.
+The fluid-ng-x is a project for Cloudera's fluidX UI/UX components library implemented in Angular.

+This project comes complete with SASS compilation and minification, Angular CLI build tools for bundling the application source into a single file, npm for dependency management and build scripts, and TS unit testing and reporting with Karma and Jasmine.

+# fluid-ng-mat-x

+The fluid-ng-mat-x is where Cloudera's fluidX UI/UX components library implemented in Angular following the Angular Material Design Specification.

-# Webapp
+# Demo

 To start locally: `npm install && npm start`